-Here’s an explanation of various types of copyright for freelance writers and book authors, including definitions of first serial rights, reprint rights, one time rights, all rights, electronic rights, subsidiary rights, and dramatic, TV, and motion picture rights.
+Here’s a brief, boring explanation of various types of copyright for freelance writers and book authors, including definitions of first serial rights, reprint rights, one time rights, all rights, electronic rights, subsidiary rights, and dramatic, TV, and motion picture rights.

 How about I jazz up this copyright information for writers with a writing quote or two?
 That should keep your motivation to write alive.
 And if you’re motivated to write, you increase the chances that you’ll actually need to know what type of copyright a writer should retain.

 7 Types of Copyright for Freelance Writers and Book Authors

 “I approach my work with a passionate intensity, acting as if its success depends entirely on me,” says Sarah Ban Breathnach, author of Simple Abundance: A Daybook of Comfort of Joy.
 “But once I’ve done my best, I try to let go as much as possible and have no expectations about how my work will be received by the world.”